Stratego (video game)

 Stratego is a 1990 video game published by Accolade.

 Gameplay

-Stratego is a digitized version of the Stratego board game presented as a computer solitaire strategy game.
-This adaptation does make available different designs for the playing pieces and game board.
-This includes only three alternate boards and one alternate set of pieces, but does not allow players to design their own.
+Stratego is a computer version of the Stratego board game presented as a one-player strategy game.
+This adaptation does allow the player to choose different designs for the playing pieces and game board.
+Three alternate boards and one alternate set of pieces are available, and the game does not allow players to design their own.

-The game includes a demo game to show players how the game works.
+The game includes an option to play a demo game to show players how to play on the computer.
 The game only allows a single human player to play against the computer, with no multiplayer option.
-The game includes five skill levels, from sergeant to field marshal.
-The game also includes multiple optional rules, such as aggressor advantage (attacking piece wins in case of a tie instead of mutual destruction), silent defense (defending piece is not revealed on an unsuccessful attack), and rescue (allows a captured piece to be reintroduced when one player reaches the opponent's end of the board).
+The game includes five levels of skill, ranging from sergeant to field marshal.
+The game also includes multiple optional rules, such as using an aggressor advantage (attacking piece wins in a tie rather than mutual destruction), silent defense (defending piece does not get revealed on an unsuccessful attack), and rescue (allows a captured piece to be reintroduced when one player's unit lands on the opponent's end of the board).